Lswbanban/RickArdurous/README.md

 ## To do
 - Editor
-	- Change Release build config to build in the Release folder
-	- Add a settings to change the image path?
-	- Add some menu items (File > Close/New, File > Save As)
 	- Add a stats info display on the level in the View Menu
 	- MapManager::MAX_UPDATABLE_ITEM_COUNT can be computed by the Editor and saved in MapDataConstVariables
 	- Fix the drawing of the sprites in the toolbar